maishaluv/maishaluv/README.md

 💼 I'm a Business Assurance Specialist.

-👀 I’m looking to collaborate on Python, SQL, Excel, and Data Visualization projects Using Power BI or Tableau.
+👀 I’m looking to collaborate on Python, SQL, Excel, and Data Visualization projects using Power BI or Tableau.

 🎶 In my free time, I enjoy creating original music and DJ mixes, and travelling around the world.